raymondogbe/hub88/README.md

 3. I had a lot of network issues that made me to debugg endlessly.
 Network issue apparently was as a result of the unstable mobile internet that I had to use.

 ---
+### Jenkins Setup
+1. Launch another instance for Jenkins
+2. Install Java, terraform, git and Jenkins
+3. Configure your jenkins and install the different plugins like the AWS credentials plugin...
+4. Configure your credentials using the AWS key and secret
+5. Configure your git token into jenkins for communication
+6. Copy the jenkinsfile in this repo into your pipeline.

 ### Jenkins Integration

 Jenkins automates the entire CI/CD pipeline, ensuring seamless provisioning and deployment: